GreeFine/kubaefik-dns/README.md

 ## Traefik config

-I simply use a middleware to restrict access only from within the server, and thus only allowing the Wireguard users
+I use a middleware to restrict access only from within the server, and thus only allowing the Wireguard users

 ```yml
 apiVersion: traefik.containo.us/v1alpha1